History of South Carolina in Timeline

 In 1995, the Carolina Panthers played their inaugural season's home games at Clemson's Memorial Stadium.

-1996: Zapp Group since 1996
+1996: Zapp Group operations since 1996

 Since 1996 the Zapp Group operates in Summerville near Charleston.

-1997: South Carolina's GSP and per-capita real GDP in 1997
+1997: South Carolina's gross state product (GSP) in 1997

-In 1997, South Carolina's gross state product (GSP) was $97 billion and its per-capita real gross domestic product (GDP) in chained 2000 dollars was $26,772.
+In 1997, South Carolina's gross state product (GSP) was $97 billion.

-2000: Foreign-born population growth between 2000 and 2005
+2000: Foreign-born population growth from 2000 to 2005

 According to the University of South Carolina's Arnold School of Public Health, Consortium for Latino Immigration Studies, South Carolina's foreign-born population grew faster than any other state between 2000 and 2005.

-In 1997, South Carolina's per-capita real gross domestic product (GDP) in chained 2000 dollars was $26,772 and $28,894 in 2007.
+South Carolina's per-capita real gross domestic product (GDP) in chained 2000 dollars was $26,772 in 1997 and $28,894 in 2007.

-2005: Foreign-born population growth between 2000 and 2005
+2005: Foreign-born population growth from 2000 to 2005

 According to the University of South Carolina's Arnold School of Public Health, Consortium for Latino Immigration Studies, South Carolina's foreign-born population grew faster than any other state between 2000 and 2005.